gryck/gryck/README.md

 - 👋 Hi, I’m @gryck
-- 👀 I’m interested in computer science
+- 👀 I’m interested in
-- 🌱 I’m currently learning how to use GitHub
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me NullPointerException
+- 📫 How to reach me

 Just hanging around.